W-4 form: What it is and how your small business uses it

 What happens if an employee doesn't submit a W-4 form?

-If your employee doesn’t submit a W-4 form, you must withhold taxes as if the employee is single with no dependents – resulting in a higher withholding amount.
+If your employee doesn't submit a W-4 form, you must withhold taxes as if they are a single filer with no other adjustments, which results in a higher withholding amount.

 Can employees claim 'exempt' on their W-4 forms?

-Yes – if an employee doesn’t expect to owe any federal income tax for the year, they can claim ‘exempt’ status.
+Yes, if an employee does not expect to owe any federal income tax for the year, they can claim “exempt” status.
+To maintain that status for the following year, they must provide a new W-4 by February 15 of that year.
 But they should think carefully before doing this because they could be penalized for an incorrect claim.

 Disclaimer